 It’s fun to be outside during this time of year.
 The flowers are in full bloom and it’s perfect weather to be camped out under the stars or playing flashlight tag in the neighborhood.
 Unfortunately, it’s perfect weather for ticks and mosquitoes as well.
 We all want the best for our families and by making sure we’re protecting them from irritating, and sometimes dangerous, bug bites without using unnecessary chemicals on their skin, we feel like we’re doing our part for the Earth, too.

 Before signing off, in case you are wondering about this weeks picture, we took it at the Whitney Museum of American Art.
 It's by Jasper Johns and is called Three Flags.
 We like the idea that he painted it in this format, using three canvases and hot wax, to encourage a closer inspection of this iconic image.
-Well, it worked!
-It really does capture your attention and it's lovely!
-Happy 4th!
+It really does capture ones attention and it's lovely!
+Happy summer and 4th of July!